Simon Barlow: Domestic violence towards Leanne Battersby

+Departure (2024)

+On 27 December 2023 it was announced that Bain would be written out after 16 years and is set for an ‘explosive’ exit in the summer.

 Storylines

 Simon is born in July 2003 to Lucy Richards (Katy Carmichael), who had already split up with Simon's father Peter Barlow (Chris Gascoyne).
-On learning that he had married his girlfriend, Shelley Unwin (Sally Lindsay), when they had married first - she told Shelley that her marriage was illegal.
-In revenge, Lucy tricked Peter into thinking they had a future together by moving Spain for a fresh start, then, in front of pub regulars, announced she and Simon were emigrating to Australia to get away from Peter.
-He then raced to the airport and caught up with them to try and stop Lucy from boarding the plane however Peter’s father, Ken Barlow (William Roache) stopped him from trying to take Simon knowing that Lucy would tell the police about his bigamy.
-Peter resigned himself to the fact that he would never know Simon and left Weatherfield soon after.
+On learning that Peter has married his girlfriend, Shelley Unwin (Sally Lindsay), though he is already married, Lucy tells Shelley that her marriage is illegal.
+Lucy tricks Peter into thinking they have a future together by moving Spain for a fresh start, then, in front of pub regulars, announcing she and Simon are emigrating to Australia to get away from Peter.
+Peter races to the airport and catches up with them to try to stop Lucy from boarding the plane, however Peter’s father, Ken Barlow (William Roache) stops him from trying to take Simon, knowing that Lucy will tell the police about his bigamy.
+Peter resigns himself to never knowing Simon, and leaves Weatherfield soon after.